shaxzodshox/shaxzodshox/README.md

 - 💬 Ask me about Java, Kotlin Programming Languages and Android development..
 - 📫 How to reach me: [Telegram][1.1]  or on [LinkedIn][1.2]

-- ⚡  Fun fact about me: I play piano very well
+- ⚡  Fun fact about me: I'm a good UI and UX Designer

 [1.1]: https://www.t.me/shaxzodshox/
 [1.2]: https://www.linkedin.com/in/shakhzod-ilkhomov/